 The Xiaomi particle counter is extremely inaccurate—so inaccurate that it should not be used to control your purifier.
 The problem is, Xiaomi doesn’t give users a choice (which I explain below).

-This Could Explain the Xiaomi Left Air at Dangerous Levels in Our Tests
+This Could Explain the Xiaomi Left Air at Dangerous Levels in Separate Tests

-Smart Air tested the Xiaomi in a real Beijing apartment for 12 nights, and the results shocked me.
+Smart Air tested the Xiaomi Mi2 air purifier in a real Beijing apartment for 12 nights, and the results shocked me.
 I honestly thought it’d do a fine job.
 After all, purifiers are just fans and filters.
 But the Xiaomi left the air at unhealthy levels for 86% of the time.

 The fact that the Xiaomi so severely underestimates pollution levels could explain why it so often leaves the air at those unsafe levels.
 I found similarly atrocious results when I tested the Philips auto mode, which convinces me that the technology behind air purifier auto modes just isn’t good enough yet.
 I would not use an auto mode in my home.